GerritDlks/Apple-Homekit-server/README.md

 I personally use the [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) server to connect a couple of Sonoff devices to my Apple Home setup.
 This way I can transform my dumb devices and lighting into smart devices and smart lighting.
 Check out below to see how to use and configure a [Sonoff basic](https://www.itead.cc/sonoff-wifi-wireless-switch.html) device to be compatible with HAP!

-# PiHole
-[PiHole](https://github.com/pi-hole/pi-hole) is a multi-platform (android, iOS, Windows, macOS, Linux, ...) system-wide (no need for special software on your devices) ad-blocker.
-I configured this too on my HAP-NodeJS server, because why not?
-It's the best ad-blocker out there!

 # Table of Contents
 - [Install HAP](#install-hap)